teeerevor/suckingallthefun/src/_posts/2017-07-07-was-it-planned.md

 date: '7 July 2017'
 ---

-WHAT THE FUCK DOES THIS EVEN MEAN??
+WHAT THE FUCK DOES THIS EVEN MEAN??!
 I’ve been asked often enough now to be wondering what the fuck it is I’m putting out there that means this question should be asked?
 My husband pondered as to whether it’s because I’m just not the gushy type, so when I drop the news people are a bit confused.
 Shit, I haven’t been announcing it like a funeral service.
 I’m going to bail every preggo person up I see and ask them the reenact their announcement so I can see where I’m dropping the ball.
-Also, for the record, my husband for once is right.
+Also, for the record, my husband, for once, is right.
 I’m not a gushy type, so it’s weird to me that this pregnancy thing has people expecting you to turn into this pastel hued, muslin folding stepford wife the minute the jizz train collides with the egg.

 SO MANY THINGS TO THINK ABOUT HERE.
 I MEAN FUCK, IT’S RUDE RIGHT?
 Let’s break this down anyway because I like pondering this shit.
-What are you really asking when you ask a pregnant chick this question?
+IDGAF WHAT YOU THINK PEASANT BUT I AM CURIOUS ABOUT THE BEHAVIOUR OF OTHER LIFE FORMS.
+What are you really asking when you ask a pregnant woman this question?
 I guess it boils down to the real question, was it wanted?
 Are babies like a cheese burger from Macca’s?
 You know, where it wasn’t planned, but now it kinda is cause I just auto pilot pulled into drive-through on a whim and shovelled that shit down without even thinking?

-By way of background, I’m married, I’m 33 years old, I’m sort of in that zone where people are wondering why the fuck I haven’t gotten around to popping out a kid like it’s a fait accompli in life.
+By way of background, I’ve been married 4 years, I’m 33 years old, I’m sort of in that zone where people are wondering why the fuck I haven’t gotten around to popping out a kid like it’s a fait accompli in life.
 I get around to this whole baby gig and suddenly they are like HOLD UP GIRL, IS THIS SHIT PLANNED?
 DO YOU KNOW ABOUT BIRTH CONTROL?
 I DID NOT SEE A TEN YEAR OLD PINTEREST BOARD MAPPING THIS SHIT OUT, OR A FEW SNEAKY FITSPO MUM FACEBOOK LIKES TO GIVE ME A